openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

 2. Switch to the __Kernel Parameters__ tab.
 3. In the first text-field, labelled _Optional Kernel Parameters_, simply add the following text:
 ```
-resume=/dev/sda<number> # replace '<number<' by the number of the partition you want to resume to
+resume=/dev/sda<number> # replace '<number>' by the number of the partition you want to resume to

 ```
 or
 ```
 resume=UUID=<UUID> # replace '<UUID>' with the UUID of the partition you want to resume to.
 ```

 !!! warning
     It's preferable to use the UUID over any other identifier for referencing partitions as UUID identifiers are not ambiguous.
-However, should you recreate a resume or swap partition referenced via UUID, the reference will be broken and you will need to register it again where appropriate (kernel parameters if resume partition, `/etc/fstab` if swap space.)
+However, should you recreate a resume or swap partition referenced via UUID, the reference will break and you will need to register it again where appropriate (kernel parameters if resume partition, `/etc/fstab` if swap space.)

 You can finally lay back and admire your configuration.
 On my machine it looks like this: